MARTIMM/HikingCompanion/README.md

 # Bugs
 * Keyboard of android tablet is shown in in uppercase.
 Each time the keyboard is set in lowercase it switches back to uppercase after typing a letter.
 Also numbers are not available.
+* Track information is not properly shown, must use utf8.

 # Changes
 ## Application changes

 Versions have a letter added: D for debug version and R for a release version.
 When not added it is always a debug version.

+* 2018-09-24, 0.9.1
+  * App can install hike data given by another app on Linux.
+  * Bug fixed: Ini files must be read using utf8 encoding

 * 2018-09-17, 0.9.0
   * Installing track information in app data directory